Forms

 - Reference the Legislative Session and Lobbying webpage for resources, report dates, and more

-Form L-5, Lobbying Financial Report (Form L-5): Any “principal” who makes payments or agrees to make payments exceeding $2,650 in a calendar year for the purpose of lobbying must complete and file the L-5 Lobbying Financial Report.
+Form L-5, Lobbying Financial Report (Form L-5): Any principal registered with COPP must complete and file the L-5 Lobbying Financial Report.

 - During a legislative year, once a principal registers for the purpose of lobbying, an initial (January) report must be filed.
 Monthly reports for February and March are only required if the principals lobbying payments exceed $5000 for the month.
 The principal must also file the post-session report, and reports covering the post-session to year-end time frame.
 These reports are required whether or not there was reportable activity.
 These report due dates and non-legislative year L-5 report deadlines are available on the Reporting Calendars page.